schereddy/schereddy/README.md

 ![bg](https://user-images.githubusercontent.com/104657112/174460944-60bb69df-21d1-4b0a-a56c-7609fb913ce6.png)

-I am currently a studnet at Florida polytechnic university.
+I am currently a student at Florida polytechnic university.
 I am passionate about data and making insights with it.
 Some of the technologies i enjoy working with include Python,R,PowerBI and SQL.

 Here are some details about me :